spillif/spillif/README.md

 - 👋 Hi, I’m @spillif
-- 💼 Currently working at SVP Worldwide
+- 💼 Data Analyst
 - 🌱 Already completed Google Data Analytics, IBM Data Science, and IBM Data Analyst
 - 💞️ I’m looking to collaborate on a Data Analytics project
 - 🪪 Details: [Here](https://github.com/spillif/Introduction#introduction)
-- 📫 How to reach me: fillipsbui@gmail.com/ phuc.bui@svpworldwide.com
+- 📫 How to reach me: fillipsbui@gmail.com

 <!---
 spillif/spillif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.